microfrontend-restaurants/root-config/README.md

 ## What is this?
 This is an web project created with the library https://single-spa.js.org/.

-It includes an prototype for a restaurant ordering application.
+It includes an prototype for an restaurant ordering application.

 ## Local development